It’s A Family Affair (originally published April 2014)

-The first thing I have to do is stall the ZEBRA group.
+The first thing do is stall the ZEBRA group.
 I make up a family emergency for Yumi—a sick grandfather in Japan—and promise them her return with a signed contract in two weeks.
 No problem.
 They insist on sending her a gift basket.
 How considerate!
 I suggest they send it here, in care of Winona, Inc. We crave gift baskets around here!
 Then I dial Grayson Pugh’s number.
 A senior VP in the advertising department of Bloomingdale’s, there’s nothing he wouldn’t do for me.
 Especially if he thinks he’ll get something out of it.

 “Is the ZEBRA contract still on the table for Yumi?” she asks.

 “Gee, Kyoko.
 I hope it’s not too late,” I say.
 “Let me get back to you.”

 Mission accomplished!
 I blow a kiss in Grayson’s direction as Curtiss shoves him down the stairs.
 And to think I was planning to send over a case of his favorite 21 year old scotch.
 But to run up in here calling me names?
 Now I’m not sending him shit.